simolus3/drift/docs/pages/docs/CLI.md

 ## Usage

 If your app depends on `drift_dev`, you're ready to use the CLI tool.
-In this article, we'll use `pub run ...` to start the tool.
+In this article, we'll use `dart run drift_dev` to start the tool.
-If you're using Flutter, you need to run `flutter pub run ...`.
-In either case, the tool should be run from the same folder where you keep your `pubspec.yaml`.
+The tool should be run from the same folder where you keep your `pubspec.yaml`.

 ## Analyze